Last updated on September 16th, 2021 at 04:51 pm

 1. Short-Term Health Insurance in Germany

-Some German companies offer short term health insurance coverage for visitors who want to stay in Germany for a few months.
+There are German insurance providers that offer short term health insurance coverage for visitors who want to stay in Germany for a few months.
 Some expats have reported successful German freelancer visa application with their travel insurance coverage.

 Below are a few well-known travel insurance providers in Germany.

 Care Economy is an international policy offered by Care Concept, a German health insurance company.
-Care Concept is often recommended by several fellow expats who have successfully applied for German Freelancer Visa using their coverage.
+Care Concept is often recommended by several fellow expats who have successfully applied for a German Freelancer Visa using their coverage.

 The Care Economy’s health insurance plan has a maximum duration of two years.
 This special international health insurance plan is ideal for foreign nationals who are travelling to Germany on a Schengen visa.